I hate to break it to you, but there’s a lot of evidence Selling Sunset is staged

 A representative for Mary and Romain said they didn’t tell their friends and family about their “civil union” as they wanted to see if their relationship would “work out in the long term”, saying: “In their minds, they weren’t properly married until the wedding that was filmed during the show.”

 It’s no secret Christine and Chrishell have ongoing beef, but Christine has suggested this was engineered by producers.
-Speaking on ex-Real Housewives of Beverly Hills Brandi Glanville’s “Unfiltered” podcast, Christine said: “From day one, obviously the producers had certain things in mind.
+Speaking on ex-Real Housewives of Beverly Hills Brandi Glanville’s “Unfiltered” podcast last year, Christine said: “From day one, obviously the producers had certain things in mind.
 They wanted us to clash obviously.”

 Christine said she and Chrishell were friendly at first, but things changed as the producers wanted specific storylines.
 She said: “At first, we didn’t [clash].
 We got along great.
 We were friends.
 She was at my house.
 We were drinking, having a good time.
 I was getting to know her and then the storylines came into play.”

-Christine was previously blocked by Chrishell on Instagram after the drama of season one, but Christine has revealed Chrishell has blocked her on all social media accounts following their latest feud.
+Christine was previously blocked by Chrishell on Instagram after the drama of season one, but Christine then revealed Chrishell blocked her on all social media accounts following their season two feud.
 On Brandi Glanville’s podcast, Christine said Chrishell has a “victim mentality”.

 Chrishell said she has never been a victim, writing on her Instagram: “Not a victim, never have been.
 I am a victor of many thing and thriving.
 I can’t wait for you to get there so you can stop with this nonsense.”